Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 LSCft has a clear process for ensuring that anyone working with children/adults has had a DBS check as appropriate before they start work.
 Recruitment and selection training is available for appointing staff and Trust policy requires that references are checked before an offer of employment is made.
 LSCft has a nominated lead for dealing with allegations relating to children and adults.
 They work closely with the Local Area Designated Officer (LADO) and other agency Persons in Position of Trust (PiPOT Leads), if concerns arise.

 As an NHS organisation, Lancashire and South Cumbria NHS Foundation Trust must publish an annual statement setting out the steps they take to prevent modern slavery in their business and their supply chains.
 This is a requirement under Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015.
+Lancashire and South Cumbria NHS Foundation Trust does not engage in profit making activities which could trigger the reporting requirement within the Modern Slavery Act (2015).
+In recognition of the trusts commitment to human rights and labour standards, the Board of Directors have prepared a voluntary statement in response to the Modern Slavery Act (2015);

 Lancashire and South Cumbria NHS Foundation Trust is committed to upholding and promoting the basic rights and freedoms of those who work across the entirety of the NHS supply chain.
 This includes our response to international issues such as modern slavery, child labour, forced labour and trafficking, as well as our position on labour standards such as health and safety and employment terms.

 The Trust recognises that the procurement function is an essential service in the NHS and is fully aware of the responsibilities it bears towards patients, employees and the local community.
 The Trust is registered with NQC supplier registration portal which collates suppliers’ sustainability data and gives better transparency and ensures suppliers have the credentials to comply with Trust standards in relation to modern slavery and social responsibility.
+Procurement is undertaken in compliance with the NHS and national best practice including legislation such as Public Contract Regulations 2015.

 Contact Us